acasadoquijada/JMR/VisualizationModule/README.md

-#Display module
+#Visualization module

-JMR's display module
+JMR's visualization module

 Being an early version contains files that will be eliminated in the future.

 [License](LICENSE)

-This license ONLY affects the display module
+This license ONLY affects the visualization module